 Can the Catholic Church Avoid Responsibility for Abuse Injuries?

 Denial has often been the primary defense strategy for priest abuse cases.
 Accused priests have denied that the alleged acts took place.
 Despite reports and documentation in their files, the Catholic Church and its involved dioceses have frequently supported their priests’ refusals to accept responsibility.

 Once allegedly abused victims began to tell their stories publicly, the Diocese of St. Petersburg agreed to settle some cases.
 When they forced injured victims to file suit for damages, Florida’s statute of limitations often barred their recovery.

 Given the magnitude of the issues, the Florida Legislature revised §95.11, the statute of limitations codes.
 The changes allow abuse victims additional time to discover the cause of their injuries and present their claims.
 The statute of limitations now expires four years after the “…time of discovery by the injured party of both the injury and the causal relationship between the injury and the abuse…” As this change doesn’t apply to claims for the church’s vicarious liability, the institution, it’s bishops and other supervisory entities may still avoid liability.

 Our personal injury attorneys have the legal experience to deal with complex legal defenses.
 We’ve always relied on the strength of our evidence and on our case analysis to produce winning courtroom strategies.

 If you or a family member sustained harm due to an abusive relationship with a priest, you must take steps to protect your legal rights.
-Contact Dolman Law Group Accident Injury Lawyers at 833-552-7274, visit our live chat link, or complete our confidential contact form at Dolman Law Group online.
+Contact Sibley Dolman Gipe Accident Injury Lawyers, PA Accident Injury Lawyers at 833-552-7274, visit our live chat link, or complete our confidential contact form at Sibley Dolman Gipe Accident Injury Lawyers, PA online.
 We’ll arrange a private consultation to discuss your case.

 Online Contact Form